sabpdo/portfolio-sabpdo/docs/blogs/blog2.md

 # Blog 2: Reflection on Lecture 7 - Data Design

-In Lecture 7, we explored various methods of designing databases, including the **Object model**, **Relational model**, and **Document model**.
-Each approach offers unique ways of structuring data, and I found it helpful to apply them to a real-world example like Canvas, a learning platform that many of us use daily.
+In Lecture 7, we explored various methods of designing databases, including the Object model, Relational model, and Document model.
+Each approach offers unique ways of structuring data, and I found it helpful to apply them to a real-world example like Canvas, a learning platform that many of us (including myself!) use daily, to better understand.

 ### Object Model